gromacs/gromacs/docs/release-notes/2016/major/new-features.rst

 Hardware detection might be foiled by kernels that take cores offline when work is unavailable.
-We are not aware of any such platforms on which GROMACS is likely to be used, but we will probably start to see them soon.
-On such platforms, if the number of cores physically present differs from the count that are online, we try to force them online before deciding how GROMACS will use the online cores.
+We are not aware of any such platforms on which
+|Gromacs| is likely to be used, but we will probably start to see them
+soon.
+On such platforms, if the number of cores physically present differs from the count that are online, we try to force them online before deciding how |Gromacs| will use the online cores.
 For now, no x86 or PowerPC platforms need such code, so it will never run on those platforms.
 The good news is that we no longer have to risk making a confusing warning about such possibilities.

 Added new suggestion for users to try e.g. hyper-threading, if its disabled
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-GROMACS tends to perform best with several hardware threads available per core (e.g. hyper-threading turned on, on x86), and now the log file will note explicitly when such opportunities exist.
+|Gromacs| tends to perform best with several hardware threads available
+per core (e.g. hyper-threading turned on, on x86), and now the log file will note explicitly when such opportunities exist.